-The Complete Video History of the Jimmy Kimmel-Matt Damon Feud
+The Complete History of the Jimmy Kimmel-Matt Damon Feud

 He then followed that up with a surprise appearance onstage at the Kimmel-hosted Emmys to taunt his nemesis about his loss to Last Week Tonight’s John Oliver in the Outstanding Variety Talk Series category.

-After Kimmel expressed his hope for Damon to lose at the 2017 Oscars — which the late night pundit is hosting — the actor retaliated once again by disguising himself as Tom Brady to sneak onto Live! following the New England Patriots’ win at Super Bowl LI.
+After Kimmel expressed his hope for Damon to lose at the 2017 Oscars—which the late night pundit hosted—the actor retaliated once again by disguising himself as Tom Brady to sneak onto Live! following the New England Patriots’ win at Super Bowl LI.

 Damon added fuel to the fire by hinting at a potential showdown on Oscar night.
 “I’ll only do something if he starts up something,” he told Vanity Fair.
 If he starts any trouble, I’ll have to fight back to defend myself!”